cxli233/ggpathway/README.md

 I had to play around with the line and arrow size.
 Maybe I was too ambitious to put all the cofactors on this.

-## Subsetting nodes and edges
+# Subsetting pathway

-We can simplify this by removing the cofactors.
+We can subset a pathway by removing nodes and edges.
 ```r
 example3_nodes_trim <- example3_nodes %>%
   filter(carbons != "cofactor")